SMMH1999/Base-Optimization-Framework/README.md

-# Metaheuristic Optimization Benchmarking Framework (MATLAB)
+# Meta-heuristic Optimization Benchmarking Framework (MATLAB)

 ## Who am I?
 This repository is maintained as part of my **research work** in meta-heuristic optimization.